US frees jailed Russian cybercriminal as Trump builds bridges with Moscow

 Radio Free Europe/Radio Liberty, a US government-funded media outlet, named one of those released from prison in the Belarusian capital Vilnius as Andrey Kuznechyk, who was arrested by authorities in November 2021 and is a journalist with the network’s Belarus service.

+Trump’s nominee as envoy for hostage affairs, Adam Boehler, said Belarus released another American woman two weeks ago, in what he described as “phase one” of the deal.

+“Phase two was done today,” Boehler said, adding that the deal was “unilateral” and the US gave nothing in return.

-In a press statement, the White House said the release was the 11th of a US citizen jailed abroad since Trump took office late last month.
+In a press statement, the White House said Wednesday’s release was the 11th of a US citizen jailed abroad since Trump took office late last month.

 The release of prisoners is part of a wider diplomatic push by the White House to restore ties with Moscow and end the war in Ukraine – which Trump had pledged to do “within 24 hours” after taking the oath during his presidential campaign.